 Add some great compost and fertilizer to your garden area to ensure that your planted seeds are going to get what they need to grow.

-Once you plant the seeds, you’re going to want to keep the weeds out and the seeds and plants watered so that they can grow.
+Once you plant the seeds or seedlings, you’re going to want to keep the weeds out and the seeds and plants watered so that they can grow.

 Water early in the morning or late at night to avoid the leaves getting burned by the sun and you’ll find that your first summer garden is certain to be a success!